Actindo-AG/Documentation/DataHub/UserInterface/02b_Processes.md

 - *Destination language*
     Destination language to which the process is mapped.

-- *Destination channel*
+- *Destination scope*
-    Destination channel to which the process is mapped.
+    Destination scope to which the process is mapped.

 - *Accepted on*
     Date and time of the confirmation.
 This field is only displayed for ETL processes with the **Semiautomatic accepted** status.